aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-integrations.md

 linkTitle: "Add integrations to cluster"
 weight: 11
 description: >
-  How to add integrations to an EKS-A cluster
+  How to add integrations to an EKS Anywhere cluster
 ---

 EKS Anywhere offers AWS support for certain third-party vendor components,